nexoapex/www/content/english/cookies.md

     * Right of access, rectification, portability and erasure of data and the limitation or objection to their processing.
     * The right to file a claim with the Data Protection Inspectorate, Republic of Estonia (www.aki.ee/en) if you consider that the processing does not comply with the current legislation.

-Contact information to exercise their rights: DIGITAL AVOCADOS OÜ.
-Sepapaja tn 6 - 15551 Tallinn, Estonia Email: gdpr@digitalavocados.com
+Contact information to exercise their rights: NEXO APEX SL.
+Carrer Cami Reial ,13-17, 3a planta El Vendrell; Tarragona 43700 Email: gdpr@nexoapex.com

 <h3>Cookies used on this website</h3>